DominicMachado/DominicMachado.github.io/docs/clas-199-f22/schedule.md

 ## Week 2

 ### Monday, September 5
-- Race and Racism
+- Key Concepts: Race and Racism
-- **Homework (due before class)**: Read Omi and Winant's [chapter](https://drive.google.com/file/d/1uj6EmKqOXzZGAGGzOslUlK5fEmDOkr0C/view?usp=sharing) on racial formation.
+- **Reading (due before class)**: Read Omi and Winant's [chapter](https://drive.google.com/file/d/1uj6EmKqOXzZGAGGzOslUlK5fEmDOkr0C/view?usp=sharing) on racial formation.
+- **Optional Response #1**: Write a 3-2-1 response (3 key points - 2 things that were unclear - 1 question) on the Omi and Winant chapter in your response journal and share it with me.

 ### Wednesday, September 7
-- Racecraft
+- Key Concepts: Racecraft
-- **Homework (due before class)**: Read Fields and Fields' [chapter](https://drive.google.com/file/d/1zJxdAji6VcV4AEcZJMFSdoQ0NZgOZuXe/view?usp=sharing) on their concept of racecraft.
+- **Reading (due before class)**: Read Fields and Fields' [chapter](https://drive.google.com/file/d/1zJxdAji6VcV4AEcZJMFSdoQ0NZgOZuXe/view?usp=sharing) on their concept of racecraft.
+- **Optional Response #2**: Write a 3-2-1 response on the Fields and Fields chapter in your response journal.

 [Back to top.](#top)